 Microsoft Access Level II

-Expand your knowledge of relational database design, write advanced queries, structure existing data, share data across applications, and customize reports.
+If your job calls for you to expand your knowledge of relational database design, write advanced queries, structure existing data, share data across applications and customize reports – this course is for you.
 Extend your knowledge of Microsoft Access 2013 for a more robust, functional database for your users.

 Who Should Attend

 This course is designed for students wishing to gain intermediate-level skills and individuals whose job responsibilities include constructing relational databases, performing database maintenance, creating advanced queries and reports, or integrating Access with other programs.

 Lesson 1: Designing a Relational Database

 Relational Database Design

 Create a Table